learn-co-curriculum/fewpjs-oo-single-responsibility-principle/README.md

 Following SRP tends to create applications with many small classes.
 In general, this tends to make the purpose of a single class easier to understand.
-SRP encourages us to extract out the inner workings of one BIG class into meaningful relationships between many smaller classes.
+SRP encourages us to extract out the inner wiring of one BIG class into meaningful relationships between many smaller classes.
+Use it as a tool to 'untangle' your classes and responsibilities.
+Your code will be more organized and easier to maintain and change.

-One caveat about the single responsibility principle: _sometimes_, creating too many classes can _add_ complexity and be detrimental.
-The purpose of SRP is to reduce complexity and more easily change parts of an application, not make things more complicated.
-Use it as a tool to 'untangle' your classes and responsibilities, not has a hard rule you must always follow.

 [srp]: https://en.wikipedia.org/wiki/Single_responsibility_principle
 [crc]: https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card